Medical Students

 Sponsorship

 The Ohio Psychiatric Physicians Foundation (OPPF), in cooperation with the Ohio Psychiatric Physicians Association (OPPA) continues its priority of inviting medical students to be a part of its annual Consider Psychiatry Campaign.
-As in years past, more than 50 medical students were able to attend the 2023 OPPA Annual Psychiatric Update which was held on April 22-23, 2023 at no cost as a result of the generous contributions made by OPPA members, several medical schools and OPPF general funds.
+As part of this campaign, we are pleased to once again offer student sponsorships* to attend 2025 OPPA Annual Psychiatric Update on March 1-2 at the Hilton Polaris in Columbus.
+This year’s conference is entitled Honoring the Past, Celebrating the Present, and Shaping the Future of Psychiatry.

 For further details, visit www.oppa.org/annualpsychupdate